sampsyo/cs6120/content/blog/2022-04-14-self/index.md

 Sometimes messages lookups can be resolved at compile time[^1], and in this case they are inlined.
 Methods are inlined as code if they are short enough and non-recursive.
-Constant data can have it's value inlined, whereas mutable reads and writes can be inlined as a single machine instruction (either load or store), since the offset is known.
+Constant data can have its value inlined, whereas mutable reads and writes can be inlined as a single machine instruction (either load or store), since the offset is known.
 This is where the maps come in handy for giving the compiler information that is easy to work with.